jcsilva/docker-kaldi-gstreamer-server/examples/practical-example/README.md

 This docker file automates the process described in the practial end to end example.
 It is purely meant for creating a basic test system very quickly.
 It creates a single Docker Image and starts the Kaldi master and a single worker.
 It also downloads a model.
-Due to the size of the model it take take a while to create this docker image.
+Due to the size of the model it may take a while to build this docker image.

 #Steps to run
 Build the docker image